These are the best places to travel this summer

 The vibe: Wine Country-casual

 Larkmead is one of the valley’s oldest family-owned estates, while Sterling Vineyards has an aerial tram with unbeatable views.
 For something more modern, visit the Tank Garage Winery in a refurbished 1930s gas station.
 Weary of wine?
 Try Susie’s Bar for cheap beer, free popcorn at happy hour, pool tables and a jukebox.
-It’s one of those under-the-radar spots where you can feel like a local.
+It’s one of those under-the-radar spots where you'll be welcomed in like a local.

 4. Beaufort, South Carolina